optimuse/OpenStack-DM/README.md

-# OpenStack-DM
+# openstack-dm
-Deploy and Manage an OpenStack Cloud.
+Deploy and manage an OpenStack Cloud.